-Alfred North Whitehead famously wrote that 'the actual world is a process, and process is the becoming of actual entities' (Whitehead, 1929/1985, p.
-22).
-As Steven Shaviro insightfully noted, Whitehead's conception of reality as a process shifts the analytical focus from the philosophical question of 'why is there something rather than nothing' to the more sociologically driven question, 'how is it that there is always something new?'
-(Shaviro, 2012, p. ix).
-This shift from the 'why' to the 'how' also resonates in Germain's unfinished treatise and runs in parallel with Tarde's microsociology, as we have seen in the previous section.
+Alfred North Whitehead famously wrote, that 'the actual world is a process, and process is the becoming of actual entities' (1985, 22).
+As Steven Saviro insightfully noted, Whitehead's conception of reality as a process shifts the analytical focus from the philosophical question of 'why is there something rather than nothing' to the more sociologically driven question, 'how is it that there is always something new?'
+(2012, x).
+This shift from the 'why' to the 'how'

+also resonates in Germain's unfinished treatise and runs in parallel with Tarde's microsociology as we have seen in the previous section.

 Whitehead's process philosophy serves as the epistemological foundation for processual sociologies, which view social phenomena as dynamic, evolving processes rather than fixed structures.
-These sociologies prioritise change, movement, and transformation in their understanding of society, emphasising how new social forms, institutions, relationships, and patterns emerge through continuous interactions over time.7 Throughout this paper, we have seen how both Germain's and Tarde's approaches challenge the traditional division between micro and macro levels of society, positing that large-scale social changes emerge from micro-level interactions.
-They also critique top-down models of social forces, each in their own way arguing that power is not centralised but rather distributed and fluid, arising through processes of negotiation, competition, and cooperation.
-In this context, individuals, social relations, institutions, and even political systems are seen as assemblages-or 'aggregates' in Tarde's terms (1899/2000, p.
-71)-of interacting processes, which are continually reconfigured through what I have framed in this paper as Germain's 'mechanics of the social.'
+These sociologies prioritize change, movement, and transformation in their understanding of society, emphasizing how new social forms, institutions, relationships, and patterns emerge through continuous interactions over time.7 Throughout this paper, we have seen how both Germain's and Tarde's approaches challenge the traditional division between micro and macro levels of society, positing that large-scale social changes emerge from micro-level interactions.
+They also critique top-down models of social forces, each in their own way arguing that power is not centralized but rather distributed and fluid, arising through processes of negotiation, competition, and cooperation.
+In this context, individuals, social relations, institutions, and even political systems are seen as assemblages-or 'aggregates', as Tarde termed them (2000 [1899], 71)-of interacting processes, which are continually reconfigured through what I have configured in this paper, as Germain's 'mechanics of the social'.